prakashdebroy/email_phising_detector/readme.md

    ```

 ## Usage
-- Upload an email or input email text for analysis.
+- Upload an email or input email body for analysis.
 - The model will classify the email as **Phishing** or **Legitimate**.
+- to train the model